baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 ---

-This post is the first of a short series where I will be presenting some of the most remarkable and surprising concepts and techniques from the field of statistical physics, all of which are beautifully featured in Werner Krauth's marvelous book [*Statistical Mechanics: Algorithms and Computations*](https://global.oup.com/academic/product/statistical-mechanics-algorithms-and-computations-9780198515364) (Oxford University Press).
+This post is the first of a short series where I will be presenting some of the most remarkable concepts and techniques from the field of statistical physics, all of which are beautifully featured in Werner Krauth's marvelous book [*Statistical Mechanics: Algorithms and Computations*](https://global.oup.com/academic/product/statistical-mechanics-algorithms-and-computations-9780198515364) (Oxford University Press).
 (As a side note, I positively recommend Krauth's related *free* [online course](https://www.coursera.org/learn/statistical-mechanics), which is every bit as delightful as his book, and more accessible to those lacking a physics background.)

 The problem in focus today is deceptively simple: how to efficiently sample random points inside a sphere.
 Such sphere, however, may be defined not in the familiar three dimensions, but in any number of dimensions.
-We shall see that an intuitive but naive sampling strategy, even though at first provides a solution, is notwithstanding bound to become highly inefficient as the number of dimensions, *D*, increases; and, in our way towards a superior sampling algorithm, we shall encounter some amazingly clever and powerful mathematical concepts, including sample transformations and isotropic probability distributions.
+We shall see that an intuitive but naive sampling strategy, even though at first provides a solution, is notwithstanding bound to become exceptionally inefficient as the number of dimensions, *D*, increases; and, in our way towards a superior sampling algorithm, we shall encounter some captivatingly clever and powerful mathematical conceptions, including sample transformations and isotropic probability distributions.

 Let us begin by defining the objects in question.
 We use the term *hypersphere* to refer to the general version of the sphere in an arbitrary number of dimensions.
 Thus, the two-dimensional hypersphere and the three-dimensional hypersphere correspond, respectively, to what we normally call a circle and a sphere.
 Hyperspheres with many more dimensions can also be defined, even if our capacity for picturing them is impaired by our everyday experience of three-dimensional space (try for a moment to imagine the aspect of a sphere in four dimensions!).
-In order to save us from having to read many long words, however, we shall refer to hyperspheres simply as spheres.
+In order to save ourselves from having to read many long words, however, we shall refer to hyperspheres simply as spheres.
 In addition, we only consider, for simplicity, the case of the *unit sphere*, which has a radius *r* = 1.

-Analogously, the *hypercube* is the general version of the cube in any dimensions, and we will simply call it the *D*-dimensional cube.
+Analogously, the *hypercube* is the general version of the cube in any dimensions, and we shall simply call it the *D*-dimensional cube.
 We should note that, for *D* = 1, both the one-dimensional sphere and one-dimensional cube correspond to a straight line segment.

 The reason why cubes are of interest here, is that they are instrumental in the simplest and most intuitive way of sampling random points inside a sphere.
 Let us consider, for example, the sphere in *two dimensions* — that is, the circle.
-The most obvious technique for sampling points inside a circle is to first sample random points (pairs of *x* and *y* coordinates) inside a *square* containing the circle, and then *accepting* each sampled point only if it is indeed inside the circle (that is, if its distance to the centre is smaller than the circle radius).
+The most obvious technique for sampling points inside a circle is to first sample random points (pairs of *x* and *y* coordinates) inside a *square* containing the circle, and then *accepting* each random point as valid only if it is indeed inside the circle (that is, if its distance to the centre is smaller than the circle radius).

 We can easily write a short algorithm for this naive sampling method, and plot the resulting points.
 We will plot any points lying outside the circle (rejected samples) in red, and any points inside the circle (accepted samples) in blue.